 Phone: (715) 836-3527

 Sanjukta Chaudhuri holds a PhD in economics from the City University of New York (2008).
-She joined the University of Wisconsin – Eau Claire as Assistant Professor of Economics in 2008.
+She is an Associate Professor of Economics.
 A recipient of the 2012-1213 American Summer/Short-Term Research Publication Grant sponsored by the American Association of University Women (AAUW), Chaudhuri's research specialization is economics of gender inequality including gender gap in infant and child mortality, women's empowerment, and gender issues in South Asia.
 She has published in various peer-reviewed journals including World Development, Women and Health, International Perspectives on Sexual and Reproductive Health, Healthcare for Women International, Review of Radical Political Economics, International Journal of Economic Policy in Emerging Economies, and International Journal of Public Policy.

 In a recently published paper, Chaudhuri analyzed the determinants of female infant mortality disadvantage in India.
 In a forthcoming paper, she has estimated the number of excess female infant deaths in India due to gender discrimination and childhood neglect.
 In another forthcoming paper, she has examined correlates of marital violence in Bangladesh.
 In other recent papers, Chaudhuri has examined women's AIDS awareness in Bangladesh, correlates of fertility in India, and has examined regional variations in excess female infant mortality in India.
 Since 2007, Chaudhuri has made twenty-one conference and invited presentations on gender issues.
 She has reviewed several books for Choice Magazine and has referred papers for several journals.